Hyper-V

 123456# Install Hyper-V Role via PowerShell Install-WindowsFeature -Name Hyper-V -IncludeManagementTools -Restart # Verify installation Get-WindowsFeature *Hyper-V*

-- Settings > Apps > Programs and Features > Turn Windows features on or off
+- Settings > Apps > Optional features > More Windows features

 - Check "Hyper-V" checkbox